jrhea/eth2-lattice1/readme.md

 This repo contains the dockerfile and associated resources needed to configure, cross compile and run an eth2 validator on the lattice1.

 ### Build the container

 ```
 docker build -t jrhea/lattice1 .
 ```
+> Note: This step will take a long time to complete

 ### Run contain and drop into a shell